memgraph/docs/docs/under-the-hood/storage.md

 Each `Vertex` object has at least **112B** + **104B** for the `Delta` object, in total, a minimum of **216B**.

+Each additional label takes 8B.

+Keep in mind that three labels take as much space as four labels, and five to seven labels take as much space as eight labels, etc., due to the dynamic allocation.

 ### `Edge` memory layout

 Each `Edge` object has at least **40B** + **104B** for the `Delta` object, in